nicolaslopezj/s3-static-proxy/README.md

 Add SEO to create react app's by using prerender.io.

 This is a express app that connects to a S3 bucket and returns the index.html file, and make the client fetch other files directly from S3.
+If the requester is a scrapper it returns rendered html code using prerender.io.

 # Instructions